 What can I collect from all of the missions?

 The closest I could find to something that every mission sold was small silver medallions that have the mission’s saint and a picture of the mission on them.
 They go for $1 – $3 depending on the mission and I got them from 17 of the 21.
 Two of the others were sold out, and two just didn’t have them at all.
 I couldn’t find anything else that almost every mission had to collect.

 I paid for the whole trip myself, and I estimate it cost around $800 for gas, food, hotels and mission entrance fees for the trip.
 I was by myself, so the food cost would increase if you had other people with you of course.

 Where can I find out when the missions are open?

-I found the missions to be open more than I anticipated they would be as I assumed it would be harder to plan a time to get to them all.
+I found the missions to be open more than I anticipated they would be, as I assumed it would be harder to plan then it was.
 That being said I would recommend Googling each before going so that you can see up to date information on their hours.

 Are any of the missions hard to get to?

 The only one that is somewhat difficult to get to is Mission San Antonio de Padua.
 Mission San Antonio de Padua is located 26 miles each way off Highway 101.
 While the drive to get there is not difficult, it can be hard to fit into a typical road trip just because of the time commitment needed to get there and back.
 The rest are all located close to the main highway.